Shicheng-Guo/BIS180L_web/_posts/2019-04-04-1-Sequence_Alignment.md

 elegans proteome.
 Search this against all A. thaliana and D. melanogaster proteins to find its homologs.

-__Hint:__ when using `water` to search one protein against a whole proteome it matters which sequencing is given first.
+__Hint:__ when using `water` to search one protein against a whole proteome it matters which sequence is given first.
 Which is the query here?

 Before you begin, it's a good idea to get an idea how long it will take to do the experiment.
 Will your experiment take seconds, minutes, hours,